Here's What Really Happened To Mike Holmes

 As "Holmes on Homes" maintained its massive popularity with viewers in both Canada and the U.S., Mike Holmes continued to remain a wildly popular TV presence in his home and native land.
 In fact, a 2010 feature in Reader's Digest listed him as among the 10 most trusted Canadians.

 In fact, Holmes took the No. 2 spot on the Reader's Digest poll, with the publication noting that his "straight-forward approach" to fixing the botched construction projects of far less competent contractors "brings a sense of security that people appreciate."
-Topping the list, by the way, was Dr. David Suzuki, renowned "eco-champion," founder of the David Suzuki Foundation, and the veteran host of "The Nature of Things" — the long-running CBC nature documentary.

-He was sued for millions by the CEO of his own company
+In a turn of events, Mike Holmes was sued for millions by the CEO of his own company

-A new CEO, Julius Brinkman was hired; when he left a mere two years later, his exit was far more acrimonious — and actually led him to sue Mike Holmes and two Holmes Group co-directors for a hefty $3.1 million.
-As the Calgary Herald reported, Brinkman alleged that his contract had been breached when the company failed to pay him 5% of the $15.5 million he'd raised, and also didn't reimburse him for expenses that were "reasonably incurred."
-Other allegations in the suit included claims that Holmes' company had allegedly "failed to establish a benefits program in which he could participate," as well as having "created a working environment designed to frustrate his efforts."
+A new CEO, Julius Brinkman, was hired.
+However, when Brinkman left a mere two years later, his exit was far more acrimonious — one of many tragic situations Mike Holmes found himself in.
+Brinkman's exit from the company eventually led him to sue Mike Holmes and two Holmes Group co-directors for a hefty $3.1 million.
+Brinkman alleged that his contract had been breached when the company failed to pay him 5% of the $15.5 million he'd raised, and also didn't reimburse him for expenses that were "reasonably incurred."

-Holmes himself never commented on the lawsuit; given that the legal action didn't generate any further news reports, it would appear the matter was settled privately, outside the courts.
+Other allegations in the lawsuit included claims that Holmes' company had allegedly "failed to establish a benefits program in which he could participate," as well as having "created a working environment designed to frustrate his efforts."
+Holmes himself never commented on the lawsuit.
+Given that the legal action didn't generate any further news reports, it would appear the matter was settled privately, outside the courts.

-He shared his wealth of knowledge in a comprehensive how-to manual
+Mike Holmes shared his wealth of knowledge in a comprehensive how-to manual

-In 2015, Holmes unveiled his magnum opus, "The Holmes Manual," described as a "must-have guide for homeowners" that answers their "most common questions."
+In 2015, Holmes unveiled his magnum opus, "The Holmes Manual" described as a "must-have guide for homeowners" that answers their "most common questions."
 Holmes dropped by the Canadian talk show "George Stroumboulopoulos Tonight" to promote the book, and explained that the impetus for his manual emerged after spending years of being stopped by viewers in airports and gas stations or wherever they would happen to encounter him, asking him questions about the specific issues they were having with their homes.
 "It just made sense ... let's do a manual ... this way, instead of reading the whole book — which a lot of people seem to not want to do anymore — they want an answer now," Holmes explained.

-Mike Holmes' shows have included his family
+Mike Holmes included his family in his shows

-Mike Holmes' children, Sherry Holmes and Mike Holmes Jr., first started appearing onscreen in 2012's "Holmes Makes It Right" (via IMDb).
+Mike Holmes' children, Sherry Holmes and Mike Holmes Jr., first started appearing onscreen in 2012's "Holmes Makes It Right."
 The siblings have been a part of their father's myriad television shows ever since, including the likes of "Holmes Next Generation," "Holmes 911," and "Holmes and Holmes."
 Mike Jr. took center stage in 2014's "Mike's Ultimate Garage," a two-hour special that put him in the driver's seat to build his dad a sweet 1,800-square-foot garage/man cave.
 Mike Sr., however, was on hand to oversee the construction and offer advice, but stay hands off.

 As Mike Sr. told the Ottawa Citizen, relinquishing control to his son took a Herculean effort.
 "It was very hard," he admitted.
 "I'm the guy that's on a site from beginning to end.
 It's the first time I've walked away and had someone else finish it."
 Meanwhile, Sherry accompanied her dad when he went to New Orleans, serving as a member of his construction crew.
 As she told the Times Colonist, the experience was "phenomenal," adding, "I would do it again in a heartbeat."
-Added Mike Sr., "I love working with my kids, watching them build on what they know and get better every day."
+As Mike Sr. said, "I love working with my kids, watching them build on what they know and get better every day."

 Mike Holmes made his primetime debut on U.S. network television